rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 Let’s establish a baseline for fonts so we're all on the same page.

-We don’t need more than a few different fonts for the types of demos that’ll be covered here, but in the interests of flexibility and good design, we’ll want at least the following:
+We don’t need more than a few different fonts for the types of demos that’ll be covered here, but in the interests of flexibility and (reasonably) good design, we’ll want at least the following:

 - a couple of serif fonts,
 - a couple sans-serif,